aasharma90/UnprocessDenoising_PyTorch/README.md

 You can download my pre-trained checkpoint from [here](https://www.dropbox.com/sh/y0ceokhvcpzqxsd/AACg2P3gryRL5VAnixeZ7QfLa?dl=0) for sample testing.
 Running the above script would denoise the input RAW images, and then save both the noisy and denoised sRGB images (i.e. after converting both the noisy and denoised RAW images to sRGB domain).

 ### Results
 Since, quantitative evaluation can only be done through official submission on the Darmstadt dataset webpage, I could only compare the results qualiatively.
-The results in the following order: Noisy RAW-to-sRGB patch, Denoised RAW-to-sRGB patch (this code), Denoised RAW-to-sRGB patch (from the paper's supplement [here](http://timothybrooks.com/tech/unprocessing/darmstadt-supp/))
+The results shown below are in the following order: Noisy RAW-to-sRGB patch, Denoised RAW-to-sRGB patch (this code), Denoised RAW-to-sRGB patch (from the paper's supplement [here](http://timothybrooks.com/tech/unprocessing/darmstadt-supp/))

 Image: 0001_18
 ![sample_0001_18](images/0001_18_f.png)